Yanran1123/CIS3260/Assignment/Assignment2.md

 + Task 3: Identify if a number is a prime number [Hint: see assignment 1]
 + Task 4: Display all distinct prime number [Hint: see assignment 1]

-**Please submit your source to the Dropbox in iCollege.
+**Please submit your source code to the Dropbox in iCollege.
 Students may also want to submit a Word document that elaborates any challenge they face while finishing the assignment and how they overcome the challenge.**

 + Task 1 [**5 points**]
 + Task 2 [**40 points**]